-While boosting your brain's serotonin could help boost your mood, too, it's not a panacea for every mental health issue.
+Here’s the thing: While boosting your brain's serotonin could help boost your mood, too, it's not a panacea for every mental health issue.
 Integrative psychiatrist James Lake, MD, warns that managing depression—or even just a bad mood—is much more complicated than zeroing in on serotonin.
 "Serotonin is certainly an important neurotransmitter and important in that equation, but there are numerous other neurotransmitters that are important, too," he says.
-Besides serotonin, dopamine, oxytocin, and endorphins all play important roles in regulating mood.
-And if you're truly struggling with what you believe to be a serious mood or mental health condition, it’s best to check in with your doctor to figure out exactly what you need.
+Besides serotonin, dopamine, oxytocin, and endorphins all play essential roles in regulating mood.
+And if you're struggling with what you believe to be a severe mood or mental health condition, it’s best to check in with your doctor to figure out exactly what you need.
 Still, there are several small suggestions for how to increase to boost your serotonin levels naturally.
 Keep reading to see what they are.

-Scroll down for 5 tips on how to increase serotonin.
+7 tips on how to increase serotonin

 1. Tweak your diet.
 Depending on what you eat, you could be replenishing the serotonin in your brain—or depleting it.
 "Nutritional deficiencies can directly lead to problems with replenishing serotonin," Dr. Lake says.
-This is something Well+Good Council member and psychiatrist Drew Ramsey, MD preaches on the reg.
+This is something Well+Good Council member and psychiatrist Drew Ramsey, MD, preaches on the reg.
 "We now have real evidence to back up what’s good common sense: that eating well doesn’t just benefit your body, but it also benefits your brain," he previously told Well+Good.

 Dr. Ramsey has said that the Mediterranean diet is especially beneficial for boosting happiness because omega-3 fats, vitamin B12, zinc, magnesium, and iron boost brain health while lowering inflammation.